Since launching in 2016, the NPF Patient Navigation Center has helped more than 37,850 individuals in managing psoriasis or psoriatic arthritis.

 Navigators work one-on-one with patients online or over the phone.
 Support ranges from breaking down the latest treatment options to finding the right health care professional to overcoming insurance hurdles.

 Every person is unique, and the resources given to one person may not be right for the next.
 That’s why NPF navigators offer personalized assistance tailored to the individual.

-Here is Matt Fillingame’s story.
+Here is Matt Fillingame’s story, as of November 2019.